第１８回 日・EUカンファレンス （ブリュッセル）

 This year's UN World Conference on Disaster Risk Reduction agreed the Sendai Framework for Disaster Risk Reduction (2015-2030), as the successor instrument to the Hyogo Framework for Action (HFA) 2005-2015: Building the Resilience of Nations and Communities to Disasters.
 Whilst ensuring continuity with worked under the HFA, the Sendai Framework introduced a number of innovations including a greater focus on disaster risk management rather than disaster management, the definition of seven global targets, as well as an overarching focus on preventing new risk, reducing existing risk and strengthening resilience.
 With Japan and the EU seeking to deepen their strategic partnership through heightened joint engagement in capacity-building and disaster relief in third countries, this session considered the EU and Japanese strategies for action.

 Since 2013, the EU and Japan have been engaged in formal negotiations on a Strategic Partnership Agreement and on a Free Trade / Economic Partnership Agreement.
 July saw the 11th round of formal FTA/EPA talks.
 At May's EU-Japan Summit, the leaders of the EU and Japan agreed to entrust "our negotiators with the mandate to settle the outstanding differences with a view to reaching agreement encompassing all the key issues preferably by the end of 2015".
-With just 6 weeks to go before their self-imposed target date for an agreement in principle on the FTA/EPA, this session assessed whether the goal was likely to be met and, if not, its implications.
-The session also analysed the progress made in the parallel SPA negotiations.
+The session analysed the progress made in the EU-Japan FTA/EPA negotiations.

 In March, the European Commission and Japanese Government agreed a common vision towards deepening and enlarging their regulatory cooperation – especially in some key new areas (robotics, construction and medical devices).
 The goal is to ensure that the public and private sectors will cooperate at an earlier stage in the legislative process, decreasing regulatory discrepancies and formulating common rules necessary for the future.
 Regulatory Cooperation will be both part of and transcend any FTA/EPA as it covers not only business issues, but also issues such as regulatory cooperation in the field of conflict minerals.
 Regulatory cooperation can have a wide range of implications considering both the chosen format – e.g. reciprocal mutual recognition vs. joint regulation – and the economic sectors affected.
 More than in any other chapter of the negotiations, regulatory cooperation involves all stakeholders from the official regulatory agencies to the individual sectoral economic interests.
 Understanding this multiplicity of actors and the contrasting impact different forms of regulatory harmonisation might have are therefore key to any future regulatory cooperation between the EU and Japan.
-This session assessed the rise of Mega-FTAs, heard the views of industry from Europe on the prospects for EU-Japan regulatory cooperation and heard from one of the key contributors to the FTA/EPA Trade and Sustainability Impact Assessment which is being prepared for the European Commission.
+This session considered the possibilities for trilateral regulatory cooperation (EU-Japan-US) and heard the views of industry from Europe and Japan and from one of the key contributors to the FTA/EPA Trade and Sustainability Impact Assessment which was being prepared for the European Commission.

-Information on earlier Japan-EU Conferences can be found at:
+Information on previous Japan-EU Conferences can be found at: